linera-io/linera-protocol/CLI.md

 * `unsubscribe` — Unsubscribes from a system channel
 * `open-multi-owner-chain` — Open (i.e. activate) a new multi-owner chain deriving the UID from an existing one
 * `close-chain` — Close (i.e. deactivate) an existing chain
+* `local-balance` — Read the current native-token balance of the given account from the local state
 * `query-balance` — Simulate the execution of one block made of pending messages from the local inbox, then read the native-token balance of the account from the local state
 * `sync-balance` — Synchronize the local state of the chain with a quorum validators, then query the local balance
 * `query-validators` — Show the current set of validators for a chain